Report a Concern

 In Nevada, call the Nevada Division of Environmental Protection

 In California, call the California Office of Emergency Services:

-Any person who violates any ordinance or regulation of the Agency is subject to a civil penalty not to exceed $5,000 and an additional civil penalty not to exceed $5,000 per day, for each day on which a violation persists.
+Any person who violates any regulation of the TRPA Code of Ordinances or the Lake Tahoe Regional Plan is subject to a civil penalty not to exceed $5,000 and an additional civil penalty not to exceed $5,000 per day, for each day on which a violation persists.
 In imposing the penalties authorized by this subdivision, the court shall consider the nature of the violation and shall impose a greater penalty if it was willful or resulted from gross negligence than if it resulted from inadvertence or simple negligence.
 The TRPA Governing Board has taken a very serious stance at violations.
 Penalties can be high and restoration is required.